Zoonotic diseases you can catch from cats

 While you're explaining to the cat get the dog to listen too and explain that rolling around in dead rabbits or other animals is a way of coming in contact with Turalemia.
 It is not a very serious disease of dogs but it can be quite deadly to cats and humans.Peteducation.com article on Turalemia.

 Common hygiene and common sense will look after almost all dangers of catching a disease from your cat.
 Your kid caughing near you is more likely to make you sick!
-Vaccinate your cat (and your kids), wash your hands, don't eat raw meat or drink dirty water, and treat for fleas and ticks then enjoy your cat.
+Vaccinate your cat (and your kids), wash your hands, don't eat raw meat or drink dirty water, and treat your cat for fleas and ticks, Keep fleas out of the house then enjoy your cat.
+You cat brings you more benefits than dangers and having a cat around has been shown to increase your lifespan.

 This article is presented for information and entertainment only.
 I'm not a vet and am not an expert on cat diseases.
 IF your cat is sick, see a vet.
 Mr. Google is not a good place to look for treatments.
 I try to get my information from good sources.
 This article relies heavily on the Centres for Disease Control.